dorinandries/davax/July/Python/README.md

 ## 1. API Math Microservice

 **Summary:**
-A simple microservice exposing mathematical operations (power, Fibonacci, factorial) via a REST API, built with FastAPI.
+A simple microservice exposing mathematical operations (power, Fibonacci, factorial, prime number check) via a REST API, built with FastAPI.
 It features persistent request logging using SQLite and includes both backend and frontend (React) components.

 **Key Feature:**
 The backend caches results of previous computations in a SQLite database, so repeated requests for the same operation and input are served instantly from the database, improving efficiency.